Skip to contents

 bg

 Background color to consider (but not include) when generating the palette.
-This is useful to avoid colros that are too close to the background/canvas color.
+This is useful to avoid colors that are too close to the background/canvas color.
 If NULL (the default), the background color is not considered at all.
 Any color that is convertable via col2rgb is acceptable, including hex colors.

 metric